EMERGENCY RESPONSE CAN BE ACTIVATED BY CALLING 911.

 Carterville was an initial fixture in providing the Mutual Aid Box Alarm System (MABAS) to Southern Illinois and remains a strong force in Division 45.
 Employees are trained to the highest standards in America, and work closely with our partners in emergency service, to include Illinois Emergency Management, Department of Public Health, the State Fire Marshal, and others in disaster services.

 Carterville has team members on the Regional Division 45 hazardous materials team and the technical rescue team.
 Skills include high angle, trench rescue, confined space, building collapse, and hazmat mitigation.
-The ambulance service operates at the Advanced Intermediate level.
+The ambulance service operates at the Advanced Life Support level.
 Water rescue and recovery has been a service since the 1950s, with the underwater dimension added in 1965.
 Fire prevention is a service provided to young and old.

 Several department vehicles have been purchased with fundraising efforts.
 In 1992, a new fire station was built, mostly by volunteer labor and funding.
 The station is located at 300 North Division and is a showpiece to the historic downtown area.